Reyflect/finalexam/README.md

 ```
 php artisan db:seed
 ```
-11. Finally, to access the videos and images, run:
+11. Finally, run the command below to make the system access the videos and images:
 ```
 php artisan storage:link
 ```